sunnyk-skk456/PUI2016_skk456/HW6_skk456/README.md

 Note:
 I and Shalmali worked on verifying the t-test program and validated the results on her computer.
 For unknown reason, the code is giving issue on my computer.
 I plan to meet and discuss this issue with the TA.

+# FBB very good, see some comments in the Authorea article